 Nicole Masters

 Nicole is a globally recognised agroecologist, speaker and author of the book "For the Love of Soil".
-She has over 24 years practical farming and food production experience, with 20 years of experience as a regenerative Ag coach and educator.
+She has over 24 years practical farming and food production experience, with 20 years of experience as an agroecological coach and educator.
 Nicole is formally trained in soil science, organizational learning, pattern thinking, and adult education.
 She has worked closely with diverse production sectors from; dairy, sheep & beef, viticulture, compost, nurseries, market gardens, racing studs, lifestyle blocks to large-scale cropping.
 Working with such diverse clients has fostered a broad knowledge and understanding of the challenges facing different production systems.
 During many of her years as an educator, Nicole has been practically involved in food production.

 -